Top 10 Diamond Buying Mistakes

 Always ask to see a diamond’s certification before you buy it.
 If this is not available, or will not be shown, do not buy.
 Pay attention to what the offered guarantee includes – cleaning and checks come as standard, but look out for any hidden clauses or personal obligations.
 To make sure that the diamond you buy is the one you actually receive, inspect it under a microscope and note its certificate number to refer back to.
 At Queensmith, we offer this as standard.

 Good service is worth finding – it will ensure that you have peace of mind, and can always rely on your jeweller for advice and maintenance even long after the purchase date.
+We offer ring resizing, polishing and cleaning and ring annual servicing checks for free with every Queensmith ring.

 Bear these pointers in mind as you continue your search for the perfect diamond, and it’s destined ring setting.
 Take a moment to do some research.
 Consider all the features and attributes of the stone.
 Set a realistic budget, and most importantly, collaborate with a jeweller who can guide you along the way.